AKris15/ShAKti/README.md

 - 🧠 **Inspired by Sanskrit** – Uses structured yet expressive syntax inspired by one of the oldest languages.
 - ⚡ **High Performance** – Built with C, ensuring speed and efficiency.
-- ✍️ **Custom Lexer, Parser, and Editor** – Developed from scratch for a unique coding experience.
-- 🖥️ **Unique Text Editor (Namo)** – Provides a fresh and intuitive coding environment, offering a seamless and efficient user experience.
+- 🖥️ **Unique Text Editor (Namo)** – Provides a fresh and intuitive coding environment, offering a seamless and efficient user experience built from Scratch in C.
 - 🌍 **Open Source** – Contributing to the free and open-source community.
 - 🎯 **Designed for Clarity** – Code that is readable, elegant, and easy to maintain.
 - 📢 **Spreading Awareness of Ancient Indian Languages** – Showcasing the richness of Sanskrit in the modern world.